 Eyelid lesion removal typically takes about 30 minutes to 1 hour from start to finish.

 Eyelid lesion removal may have some mild scarring in the area of the lesion, but it is typically not noticeable.
 Non-specialized surgeons typically have results with more visible scarring.

-The likelihood of serious complications arising from the procedure is typically influenced by both the surgeon’s skill as well as the patient’s individual response to the eyelid surgery.
+The likelihood of serious complications arising from the procedure is typically influenced by both the surgeon’s skill as well as the patient’s individual response to the eyelid procedure.
 Certain severe risks or complications can be avoided by cooperating fully and completely following your surgeon’s instructions.
-With patience, a willingness to cooperate, and a qualified surgeon, the complications of eyelid surgery and any associated risks can be dramatically reduced.
+With patience, a willingness to cooperate, and a qualified surgeon, the complications of an eyelid procedure and any associated risks can be dramatically reduced.